sumbach/modern-cljs/doc/tutorial-17.md

 ## Don't panic with Enlive

-We now need to manipulate the HTML source to inject the eventual error message in the right place for each invalid input value typed in by the user.
+We now need to manipulate the HTML source to inject the validation error messages in the right place for each invalid input value entered by the user.

-For example, if the user typed in "foo" as the value of the the `price` input field we'd like to show to her/him the following notification.
+For example, if the user types "foo" as the value of the `price` input field, we'd like to show her/him the following
+notification:

 ![priceError][9]